SierraQian/IST303-GroupC-Project/README.md

    - Frontend:
    - Design and implement a settings page for indicators (3 days)
    - Create a user interface for selecting indicators (2 days)
-   - Implement user interface for defining calculation methods (2 days)
+   - Develop a chart to compare previous vs current releases (2 days)

    - Backend:
    - Develop a data model to store indicator settings (2 days)